Claim: Dollar disappears during motel transaction.

 Three men go into a motel.
 The desk clerk said the room was $30, so each man paid $10 and went to the room.
 A while later, the desk clerk realized the room was only $25, so he sent the bellboy to the three guys' room with $5.
 On the way, the bellboy couldn't figure out how to split $5 evenly between three men, so he gave each man $1 and kept the other $2 for himself.

 This meant that the 3 men each paid $9 for the room, which is a total of $27.
 Add to that the $2 the bellboy kept and the total is $29.
 Where is the other dollar?

 Send this to 5 people and the answer will appear on your screen.

 This particular item stumps a good many people because it contains a simple error which is often overlooked due to its deceptive wording.
-Tracking the money through the transactions reveals that no money has gone missing:
+Tracking the money through the transactions referenced in the text reveals that no money has gone missing:

 1) The three men start out with $10 each ($10 x 3 = $30).

 2) The three men pay $30 for a hotel room.
 Afterwards, a five dollar overcharge is returned to them ($25 + $5 = $30).

 3) The bellboy divides up the $5 overcharge, returning $1 to each of the three men (for a total of $3) and keeping $2 for himself ($25 + $3 + $2 = $30).

 Where did the missing dollar go?
 Nowhere.
 A dollar only goes "missing" because the statement "each man paid $9 for the room" is wrong: each of three men paid out a total of $9, but that $9 included both the room charge and the bellboy's tip.
 All in all, each man paid out a total of $9 and had $1 left over, completely accounting for the $30 they started with.